 Planning ahead is an essential part of any astrophotographer’s routine, as Mathew Browne explains.
 “I’m someone who meticulously plans their photos; when I’m on my travels I generally have a good idea about what I’d like to see and shoot,” he says, “astrophotography requires planning and vision.”

 To improve your chances of capturing a good shot, create a calendar of astronomical events to look out for.
-There are a wealth of astronomy events occurring in 2021, including a New Moon on 11 February, a Supermoon on the night of 26–27 April and a solar eclipse on 10 June.
-For more astronomy events taking place in 2021, read our article here, compiled by Royal Observatory Greenwich astronomers.
+There are a wealth of astronomy events occurring in 2023, including a comets, supermoons and lunar eclipses.
+For more astronomy events taking place in 2023, read our article here, compiled by Royal Observatory Greenwich astronomers.

 For Peter Ward, winner of the Stars and Nebulae 2020 category, looking at other astrophotographers’ images is invaluable for improving your work.